A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-The integration limits~\eqref{triangle} also correspond to integration over a triangle (or, more generally, over a simplex in higher dimension).
-We emphasise again that $S(X)^i_{a,s}$ and $X^j_s$ are simply real-valued paths, so the expression~\eqref{doublInteg} is a special case of the path integral, and that $S(X)^{i,j}_{a,\cdot} : [a,b] \mapsto \R$ is itself a real-valued path.
+The integration limits in~\eqref{doublInteg} also correspond to integration over a triangle (or, more generally, over a simplex in higher dimension).
+We emphasize again that $S(X)^i_{a,s}$ and $X^j_s$ are simply real-valued paths, so the expression~\eqref{doublInteg} is a special case of the path integral, and that $S(X)^{i,j}_{a,\cdot} : [a,b] \to \R$ is itself a real-valued path.

-Likewise for any triple $i,j,k \in \{ 1, \ldots, d\}$ we define the {\it triple-iterated} integral
+Likewise, for any triple $i,j,k \in \{ 1, \ldots, d\}$, we define the {\it triple-iterated} integral

-Again, since $S(X)^{i,j}_{a,s}$ and $X^k_s$ are real-valued paths, the above is just a special case of the path integral, and $S(X)^{i,j,k}_{a,\cdot} : [a,b] \mapsto \R$ is itself a real-valued path.
+Again, since $S(X)^{i,j}_{a,s}$ and $X^k_s$ are real-valued paths, the above is just a special case of the path integral, and $S(X)^{i,j,k}_{a,\cdot} : [a,b] \to \R$ is itself a real-valued path.

 We can continue recursively, and for any integer $k \geq 1$ and collection of indexes $i_1, \ldots, i_k \in \{ 1, \ldots, d\}$, we define